aaron-grau/curic/rails/projects/rails_lite/rails-lite-i.md

 We'll write our version of `ActionController::Base` in phases in the `lib` directory of the project. `ControllerBase#initialize` should take a `Rack::Request` and `Rack::Response` object as inputs and save them as instance variables (ivars) for later use.
-The stored request (will be used to help fill out the response in one of the actions (`:new`, `:edit`, etc.) defined within children that inherit from it.
+The stored request (will be used to help fill out the response in one of the actions (`:new`, `:edit`, etc.) defined within controllers that inherit from it.

 Consider this code from 99cats: